 A number of inherited syndromes can increase your risk of colon cancer, but Lynch syndrome is the most common.
-Doctors estimate that 3 out of every 100 colon cancers are caused by Lynch syndrome.
+Doctors estimate that about 3 out of every 100 colon cancers are caused by Lynch syndrome.

 Families that have Lynch syndrome usually have more cases of colon cancer than would typically be expected.
 Lynch syndrome also causes colon cancer to occur at an earlier age than it might in the general population.

 If a family member has been diagnosed with Lynch syndrome, tell your doctor.
 Ask to be referred to a genetic counselor.
 Genetic counselors are trained in genetics and counseling.
 They can help you understand Lynch syndrome, what causes it and what type of care is recommended for people who have Lynch syndrome.
 A genetic counselor can also help you sort through all the information and help you understand whether genetic testing is appropriate for you.

 Lynch syndrome runs in families in an autosomal dominant inheritance pattern.
 This means that if one parent carries a gene mutation for Lynch syndrome, there's a 50 percent chance that mutation will be passed on to each child.
 The risk of Lynch syndrome is the same whether the gene mutation carrier is the mother or father or the child is a son or daughter.